-Course Description Modern Studies Study topic- Law and Order consisting of three units Unit I- The Causes and Effects of Crime in the UK Unit 2- The Penal System Unit 3- Research Methods A Dissertation- 4,500 words Physical Education Unit 1 - Performance Skills Unit 2 - Factors Impacting on Performance Course Assessment: One-off performance: 30 marks Project: 70 marks Entry Point - A or B in Higher Physical Education.
+Course Description Mathematics The course extends to knowledge of Algebra, Geometry, Calculus and Trigonometry gained at Higher 3 end of unit tests One final 3 hour exam (graphing calculators allowed) Modern Studies Study topic- Law and Order consisting of three units Unit I- The Causes and Effects of Crime in the UK Unit 2- The Penal System Unit 3- Research Methods A Dissertation- 4,500 words Physical Education Unit 1 - Performance Skills Unit 2 - Factors Impacting on Performance Course Assessment: One-off performance: 30 marks Project: 70 marks Entry Point - A or B in Higher Physical Education.
 You will also need to be a high level performer in one physical activity.
 Physics Entry Requirements: Higher Physics (A/B) and Higher Mathematics (A/B/C) Theory- three units: Rotational Motion and Astrophysics, Quanta and Waves, and Electromagnetism.
 Practical investigation- This is an extended investigation where 3 experiments will be carried out, relating to an area of interest, and a full report will be produced.